Psalm 150 verse 6: “Let everything the breaths praise the Lord. Hallelujah!”

 When we read and study Psalms, we meet with joy and sorrow, tears and trails, pain and pleasure, but the Book of Psalms closes on the highest note of praise!

-Joy and sorrow, extremes of emotion, and if we only praise during joyous times, we are losing apart of the real joy we can have, by praising the Lord, even in our sorrows.
+Joy and sorrow, extremes of emotion, and if we only praise during joyous times, we are losing a part of the real joy we can have, by praising the Lord, even in our sorrows.

-When faced with a particular difficulty or decision, one of the best ways to settle ourselves down and “Trust in the Lord with all your heart; do not depend on your own understanding”. which is taken from Proverb 3 verse 5, New living translation, is to begin gleaning from Psalms, asking Our Lord to give us not an answer but an attitude.
+When faced with a particular difficulty or decision, one of the best ways to settle we down and “Trust in the Lord with all your heart; do not depend on your own understanding”. which is taken from Proverb 3 verse 5, New living translation, is to begin gleaning from Psalms, asking Our Lord to give us not an answer but an attitude.

 We can often find that reading a Psalm, that we are already familiar with will suddenly take on a new significance, when we read it when we are in the face of difficulties and sorrow.